Carbimazole

-Carbimazole (brand names Neo-Mercazole, Anti-Thyrox, etc.) is used to treat hyperthyroidism.
+Carbimazole (brand names include Neo-Mercazole and Anti-Thyrox) is used to treat hyperthyroidism.
 Carbimazole is a pro-drug as after absorption it is converted to the active form, methimazole.
 Methimazole prevents thyroid peroxidase enzyme from iodinating and coupling the tyrosine residues on thyroglobulin, hence reducing the production of the thyroid hormones T_{3} and T_{4} (thyroxine).

 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Medical therapy for hyperthyroidism typically involves either titrating the dose of carbimazole until the patient becomes euthyroid or maintaining a high dose of carbimazole to suppress endogenous thyroid production, and then replacing thyroid hormone with levothyroxine ("block and replace").
 Treatment is usually given for 18–24 months followed by a trial withdraw.

 The onset of anti-thyroid effect is rapid but the onset of clinical effects on thyroid hormone levels in the blood is much slower.
 This is because the large store of pre-formed T_{3} and T_{4} in the thyroid gland and bound to thyroid binding globulin (99% bound) has to be depleted before any beneficial clinical effect occurs.